zynksoftware/Zynk-Workflow/docs/_documentation/Sage-50-Payroll-Connector/Sage-50-Payroll-Employee-Deductions-XML.md

 redirect_from: ""
 title: Sage 50 Payroll Employee Deductions XML
 ---
-The [Import Employee Deductions|Importing Employee Deductions Into Sage 50 Payroll](import-employee-deductions|importing-employee-deductions-into-sage-50-payroll) task allows you to insert or update Deductions associated with Employees in Sage 50 Payroll.
+The [Importing Employee Deductions Into Sage 50 Payroll](importing-employee-deductions-into-sage-50-payroll) task allows you to insert or update Deductions associated with Employees in Sage 50 Payroll.

 For an Employee Deduction to be imported, the Employee and the Deduction must already exist in Sage 50 Payroll.